-I am an (aspiring) intersectional feminist, a therapist an equality consultant and a writer.
+I am an (aspiring) intersectional feminist, a therapist an equality consultant and a (3 times award nominated) writer.
 I am currently working toward a Doctorate in Clinical Psychology; my doctoral thesis focuses on racial trauma.
 Before this, I completed a degree in Cultural Studies, studied Psychology then Counseling Psychology after obtaining a Masters in Transcultural Mental Health.
 I have since completed further studies in psychoanalysis and in group analysis.
 Professionally, I have worked with some of the most marginalised groups many, within inner city London and Paris (the latter being) where I was born and bred as a result, I am naturally drawn to community/critical psychology and liberatory approaches to clinical practice as I find them more socially and politically engaged and more epistemologically consistent with my worldview.
 Nevertheless, I do find relational and psychoanalytical concepts useful to make sense of the world.
 And, I am equally interested in compassion based models and I am finding, increasingly in philosophy.

 In the past I have held a number of management/senior management posts focused on equality and inclusion in the field of community development, engagement and research.
 I freelanced as a training and ‘race & culture’ consultant directly prior to starting my clinical psychology journey.
 Clinically, most of my experience has been with adults diagnosed with more ‘severe’, ‘complex’ and/or ‘enduring’ psychological difficulties and with very high levels of distress, many of whom were compulsorily detained under the Mental Health Act (1983) or otherwise deprived of their liberty as such, a large proportion of my experience has been with Black and minority ethnic communities.
-I run a small private women-centred practice focused on providing individual therapy, community groups and workshops for women of colour and other marginalised women/people (please see the service page).
+I run a small private women-centred practice focused on providing individual therapy, community groups and workshops for women of colour and other marginalised people (please see the service page for details).